thomknoe/INFO-5345/Final Project/README.md

 **\*\*\*5.
 Beverage Logic\*\*\***

 <mark>Ultimately, we decided to utilize teas as a versatile mixing substrate, enabling the creation of a wide variety of beverages while simultaneously establishing a precise correlation for emotions.
 Teas have a longstanding history of mapping emotional states and moods, whether it be through calming teas, uplifting teas, energetic teas, cleansing teas, or others.
 Additionally, teas are increasingly being embraced as a foundational ingredient in mixology.
-The mixing of teas can also be considered a form of gas mixology.
 Furthermore, teas are cost-effective and can be brewed in batches, making them efficient for multiple uses and aligning with our objective of batch production, which we had in mind when we initially began testing the device.
-Below is a table of the tea ingredients we used the beverage mixture they correspond to and the amount of parts one would need to in order to brew that particular batch.</mark>
+Below is a table of the tea ingredients we used, the beverage mixture they correspond to, and the amount of parts one would need to in order to brew that particular batch.</mark>

 | Emotion    | Beverage Name    | Black Tea | Green Tea | Rooibos Tea | Chamomile Tea | Lemon Tea | Sparkling Water |
 | ---------- | ---------------- | --------- | --------- | ----------- | ------------- | --------- | --------------- |